Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Introduction

 Unfortunately, $ M(X,x) $ is not a coarse moduli space since two semistable sheaves may share a point in $ M(X,x) $ when they are so-called $ S $-equivalent\footnote{Here $ S $ stands for Seshadri who first introduced the notion of $ S $-equivalence for vector bundles over a curve in \cite{seshadri1967space} where he called it strong equivalence.}.
 The GIT approach produces a quasi-projective scheme $ M^s(X,x) $ which is a coarse moduli space of stable sheaves with numerical class $ x. $ With a suitable choice of $ x $ and $ H, $ we have

 i.e., there is no semistable sheaf with numerical class $ x $, and it follows that $ M(X,x) $ is deformation equivalent to a Hilbert scheme of points $ \Hilb^n(Y) $ on a $ K3 $ surface $ Y $, which is an irreducible symplectic manifold\footnote{A smooth complex projective variety $ X $ is an irreducible symplectic manifold if $ H^0(X, \Omega^2) = \CC \omega $ for a holomorphic symplectic form $ \omega $ and $ H^1(X, \cO_X) = 0. $}.
 Here $ Y $ can be taken to be the original $ K3 $ surface as $ \Hilb^n(X) $ is deformation equivalent to $ \Hilb^n(Y) $ for any $ K3 $ surface $ Y $.
 Therefore, the deformation type of a moduli space $ M(X,x) $ is determined by its dimension.
-For an element $ x $ in $ N(X) $, there is an associated Mukai vector $ v(x) $ in the numerical Chow ring $ R(X) $ of $ X $ which is equivalent to the Chern character $ \ch(x) $ and hence to the element $ x $ as well, but has the advantage that the intersection product on $ R(X) $ induces a Mukai pairing
+For an element $ x $ in $ N(X) $, there is an associated Mukai vector $ v(x) = \ch(x) \sqrt{\td_X} $ in the numerical Chow ring $ R(X) $ of $ X $ which is equivalent to the Chern character $ \ch(x) $ and hence to the element $ x $ as well.
+The intersection product on $ R(X) $ induces an integral Mukai pairing\footnote{Note that the Mukai pairing here differs by a sign from the original one defined by Mukai in \cite{mukai1984moduli}.}